leinadyn/K_Server/README.md

 ---

-A thorough explanation on how to use it and which solvers are availlable can be found in the "example" jupyter notebook.
+A thorough explanation on how to use it and which solvers are availlable can be found in the "examples" jupyter notebook.

     import K_Server as ks